AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_engine/about_resource_ids.md

 Many different kinds of things in your project can be identified by string names.
 For example: resources and assets have path names within the project like "content/models/floor"; they also have type names like "unit" or "material"; level objects like units and entities have names that you can set in the editor; materials have slot names; flow nodes have named input and output ports.

 This is convenient to keep things easily readable and understandable by humans.
-However, it's inefficient to store and use these strings in the game engine at runtime.
+However, it's inefficient to store and use these strings in the engine at runtime.
 To maximize performance, and to make sure that each identifier occupies a predictable and consistent amount of memory, the engine converts most strings to a *hashed* value internally.

 For example, a unit that you refer to as `content/models/floor` is known inside the engine as `0xc9f385895440595d`.